IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 # Background

-==TODOS
-- they HAVE to go to luca to show the robots incapacitating ability. maybe he calls them over?

 Spy is wererat Mushika (Two-Penny), new in town after the unrest in Baldur’s Gate
 - has been spying on Vaughn and other criminals as a rat crawling in the walls